pjkbsn/BudgetApp/README.md

 ## 📝 Description

-BudgetApp is a React Native application designed to help users track their financial transactions over various time periods.
+BudgetApp is a React Native/Expo application designed to help users track their financial transactions over various time periods.
 With a clean and intuitive interface, users can view their spending and income data categorized into daily, weekly, monthly, and yearly views.
 Additionally, a comprehensive "Transactions" section allows users to review and manage all their transactions in one place.

 > - Daily/Weekly/Monthly/Yearly Views: